0x1eef/nanoc-webpack.rb/README.md

 __Option: "reject"__

-The "depend_on" option can be combined with the "reject" option to exclude certain files or directories.
-For example, you might want to track `/js/lib/` but not include one of the directories within `/js/lib/`:
+The `depend_on` option can be combined with the `reject` option to exclude certain files or directories from being tracked.
+For example, maybe you want to track `/js/lib/` but not `/js/lib/foo/`:

 ```ruby
 # Rules